UEFA Nations League: England and World Cup winners France kick off opening weekend

 The tournament kicks off in style as the winners of the last two World Cups meet on Thursday, September 6.

-Italy are in action on Friday before England play Spain on Saturday and Northern Ireland take on Bosnia and Herzegovina.
+Italy are in action against Poland on Friday, before England play Spain on Saturday when Northern Ireland take on Bosnia and Herzegovina.

-Cristiano Ronaldo's Portugal face Italy on Monday, September 10 and Scotland start their campaign against Albania.
+Cristiano Ronaldo's Portugal face Italy on Monday, as Scotland start their campaign against Albania.

 You will be able to follow all the matches with Sky Sports.

 The Final Four is the climax to the Nations League.
 It will take place in June 2019 and pits the group winners from League A against each other.
 There will be a one-game semi-final stage, followed by the final.

 The winner will be named as Nations League champion.

 The Final Four tournament will occur in odd years, meaning that in years when there isn't a World Cup or European Championships, there will be a Nations League winner.